Skip to main content

 #

-• Project, chapter, scene, draft, and compile-preset note types
+• Project, chapter, scene, sub-scene, draft, and compile-preset note types

-• Drafts as snapshots of scenes, chapters, or single-scene projects
+• Drafts as snapshots of scenes, chapters, sub-scenes, or single-scene projects

-• Compile to Markdown, PDF, ODT, and DOCX with per-preset content-handling overrides
+• Compile to Markdown, PDF, ODT, and DOCX with per-preset content-handling overrides; the pipeline descends into sub-scenes in narrative order

-• Bidirectional linking + integrity service with batch repair
+• Bidirectional linking + integrity service with batch repair, length-mismatch convergence, and pairing-preserving splice

 • Bases-native starter views for projects, scenes, and drafts